Horadmard/Sudoku/README.md

 # The Sudoku game as AI Project using BackTrack Algorithm

 To do:
+- Implant BackTrack Algorithm
+- Implant Tree and DFS

-- Algorithm explanation
+- Algorithm Explanation
-- Time complexity
+- Time Complexity?
-- Space complexity
+- Space Complexity?